astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 allows it to have the same scale as the horizontal axis.
 This makes it possible to compare lengths on both axes, which otherwise would have different dimensions and therefore be incomparable (which is bigger, one second or one meter?).
-Also, the displacement four vector has a time component of $cdt$, so having the $c$ included in the axis means that distances on the diagram can accurately represent the components of the displacement four-vector.
+Second, the displacement four vector has a time component of $cdt$, so having the $c$ included in the axis means that distances on the diagram can accurately represent the components of the displacement four-vector.